How to Prepare for an Accounting Job Interview

 Putting It Together: A Practical Week-By-Week Preparation Roadmap

 Start with decoding the job description and company priorities.
-Build your 90-second fit statement and identify three technical and three behavioral stories.
+Build your 90-second fit statement and identify three technical and three behavioural stories.
 Update your resume and use templates if needed.

 Week 2 — Technical Strengthening

-Practice financial statement walkthroughs, reconcile sample statements, and drill software tasks.
-Time-box study sessions and simulate technical questions under time pressure.
+Practice financial-statement walkthroughs, reconcile sample statements and drill software tasks.
+Time-box study sessions and simulate technical questions under pressure.

 When to Seek Professional Support